MIDDLE SCHOOL

 Intensives

-All students have the opportunity to fully immerse themselves in unique content for one week through non-traditional, hands-on learning experiences that include fieldwork, adventure, internships, service, and work with experts/professionals.
-Intensive Week culminates with a presentation of learning where each Intensive group shares, with the rest of the community, highlights from the learning experience and the final products of their work.
-Past intensives have included: cooking, photography, camping, fitness and textile arts.
+All students have the opportunity to fully immerse themselves in unique content for several days in the Spring through non-traditional, hands-on learning experiences that include fieldwork, adventure, and work with experts/professionals.
+Past intensives have included: biking, cooking, sand sculpting, knitting and crochet, photography, hiking, camping, fitness and textile arts.
+Intensives are led by CRMS faculty members.
+Student groups are formed across grade levels with input from students regarding their interest.

 In association with the New York City Department of Youth and Development, Brooklyn College at Community Roots is an after school program offered five days a week from 4:00pm-6:00pm.
-Students have the opportunity to eat snack, complete homework and participate in a variety of enrichment activities, including Jazz Band, Yoga, STEM club, Literary Magazine and more!
+Students have the opportunity to participate in a variety of enrichment activities.
+Enrichment activities are confirmed each year.
+Past activities have included Dance, Jazz Band, STEM club, and Literary Magazine!

 Team Sports

 Community Roots offers competitive team sports to all students.
-We currently have volleyball, basketball, running and soccer teams.
+We currently offer volleyball, basketball, track and soccer teams.
 Each sport includes a tryout, practices and competitive games against teams in the Charter School Athletic League .

-In addition to Performing Arts classes for all students, Middle School students can audition for one of two school wide productions.
-There are open auditions for students for our school play, which shows in the Fall, and our school musical, which shows in the Spring.
+In addition to Theatre Arts classes for all students, Middle School students can audition for school wide productions.
 Students may also be part of these productions off stage by joining our stagecraft /stage crew club.
+Past productions include: Into the Woods, James and the Giant Peach, the Green Snake and Charlie and the Chocolate Factory.

 Student Leadership Opportunities

-Students have the chance to intern in Kindergarten and 1st grade classrooms during the Morning Read session twice a week.
+Students have the chance to intern in Kindergarten and 1st grade classrooms during the morning twice a week.
 Middle School students commit to participating for a six-week period.
 The program is aimed at encouraging our Middle School students to build relationships with their younger community counterparts and develop leadership skills.

 Members of the Ambassador Program act as liaisons between the school and visitors to the school.
 They help to facilitate tours for families, new students and visitors.
 They also participate in new student orientations and represent our school in a variety of ways.